Copper Staff

 Emails have changed a lot in the last decade.
 We’re automating them, optimizing them, and personalizing them to get higher engagement rates.

-But if you're sending a thank you over email, it's easy to slip into a trap of sounding robotic and impersonal.
+But if you're sending a thank you via email, it's easy to slip into a trap of sounding robotic and impersonal.
 To avoid this, make sure you:

-• Send the email from your company email address.
+- Send the email from your personal company email address.
 A thank you sent from a generic email address (like “info@yourcompany.com”) loses its personal touch.

-• Don’t use it as a sales pitch.
+- Don’t use it as a sales pitch.
 Just don’t do it.
 No mentions of offers or upselling allowed.
+Really use this opportunity as a moment to say "thank you for your business."

 Even if a customer is brand new, it still pays dividends to thank them at the beginning of your relationship, like this: